History of Britain’s wonkiest pub as ‘major questions’ remain over Crooked House fire

 Pub sold and ‘unlikely to open its doors again’

-The pub was closed earlier this year and sold by Marston’s to a private buyer with a guide price of £675,000.
+The pub was closed earlier this year and sold by Marston’s to ATE Farms Ltd, which lists Carly Taylor as its director, with a guide price of £675,000.
+She and her husband are the current or former directors of 18 companies, including Himley Environmental, which operates a landfill site next to the pub.

 Thousands of locals signed a petition to keep the pub as a public house, but a statement from their Facebook page confirmed it had been sold for an “alternative use” and was “unlikely to open its doors again”.

-The new property owners have not been named and it remains unclear what they were intending to do with property following the pub’s closure.

-Historic England received a request for the pub to be given listed status protection just one week before it burnt down, it has since emerged.
+Historic England received a request for the pub to be given listed status protection just a week before it burnt down.

 The organisation The Georgian Group was also examining the historic pub for listed status prior to the fire.